BLOG

 When should I bleed my radiators?

-We recommend bleeding your radiators if you notice rattling or other unfamiliar noises of your heating pipes.
+We recommend bleeding your radiators if you notice rattling or other unfamiliar noises in your heating pipes.
 Start by turning on your heating system and allowing it to start warming up your radiators.
 While they’re warming, listen for any clanking or rumbling sounds - this could very well be pockets of air rushing through your heating system.
 They will eventually settle once the system heats up, so pay a visit to each radiator in turn to get a quick understanding.
-Once they’ve sufficiently heated up, you need to feel the surface of the radiator for any changes in temperature, particularly towards the top of the radiator where the air is likely to end up lodged.
-If it feels cooler than other parts, you know there is an air pocket there.
-Please take extra care here as the radiators will be hot, so be sure to use gloves.

 Why do I need to bleed my radiators?

 Air continuously collects in your heating pipes and radiators, hindering the water from circulating.
-This results in radiators heating slowly, warming only in parts or staying completely cold.
+This results in radiators heating slowly, warming only in parts, or staying completely cold.
 This impedes the heating power and leads to higher energy consumption.
 Additionally, the oxygen in the air in the system causes corrosion which can result in leaking and debris in your radiators.

 On which position should my radiator thermostat be during bleeding?